-Stakeholder Capitalism is a growing worldwide reform movement that creates returns for investors by creating value for employees, customers, supply chain and distribution partners, communities and the environment.
-It is based on both research and common sense that organizations can do well by shareholders by doing good for people and the environment, and should not be confused with "Woke Capitalism" or Corporate Social Responsibility (CSR), which often are the equivalent of "greenwashing."
+Stakeholder Capitalism is a growing worldwide reform movement that enhances returns for investors by creating value for employees, customers, supply chain and distribution partners, communities and the environment.
+It is based on both research and common sense that organizations can do well by shareholders by doing good for people and the environment, and should not be confused with "Woke capitalism" or Corporate Social Responsibility (CSR), which often are the equivalent of "greenwashing."

 Rather than an ideology, it is a management system, time-tested in total quality management practices around the world, applied to creating new value from the 80% of the typical organization's balance sheet allocated to people in the form of "good will."